whitead/molbloom/README.md

 # fastz

 Can I buy this molecule?
-Results in 0.1ms or your money back.
+Returns results in about 500 ns and consumes about 1 GB of memory.

 ```py